-Ronaldo had 'many opportunities' to join top clubs
+'My work in Europe is done' - Ronaldo on Saudi move

-Cristiano Ronaldo: New Al Nassr signing had 'many opportunities' to join top clubs
+Cristiano Ronaldo: New Al Nassr signing says work in Europe is done despite 'many opportunities'

 Last updated on .From the section Football

-Portugal captain Cristiano Ronaldo says he had "many opportunities" to sign for top clubs before joining Saudi Arabian side Al Nassr.
+Cristiano Ronaldo says his work in Europe is done, but he had "many opportunities" from other clubs before joining Saudi Arabian side Al Nassr.

 He joined Al Nassr as a free agent on Friday after leaving Manchester United following a controversial interview in which he criticised the club.

-The 37-year-old said he had offers from clubs in Brazil, Australia, the United States and in Portugal.
+The Portugal captain, 37, said he had offers from clubs in Brazil, Australia, the United States and Portugal.

-"In Europe my work is done," he said in his first news conference on Tuesday.
+"I gave my word for this club," he said at his unveiling on Tuesday.

 "I won everything, I played for the most important clubs in Europe and now it is a new challenge in Asia."